 With more than 9 million horses being used in the U.S. for sport or recreation each year, there is strong demand for training facilities where riders can receive proper instruction and board their horses.
 A riding stable business can be a fairly profitable venture if it is properly planned and managed.

 Hire Experienced Staff

-Even if the facility owner does not have experience in all aspects of forming a riding stable, it is important that they find and hire appropriate personnel to assist with the venture (including an experienced barn manager and support staff).
+A riding stable requires multiple people on staff with extensive experience training horses, as riding instructors, or simply riding themselves.
+If a facility owner does not have experience in all aspects of a stable operation, it is especially important that they find and hire appropriate personnel to assist with the venture, including an experienced barn manager and support staff.

 Obtain Facility & Equipment